Ribble Valley Recipe for Valentine’s SuccessPublished Tuesday, 07 February 2017

-They are assessed on a wide range of criteria, such as the preparation, cooking, re-heating, cooling and storage of food, as well as effective pest control and waste disposal; whether employees are suitably supervised, instructed or trained in food hygiene; and the premises in a good state of repair.
+All food premises in Ribble Valley, including restaurants, cafes, takeaways, sandwich shops, food retailers and supermarkets, are rated from five to zero for food hygiene.
+They are assessed on a wide range of criteria, such as the preparation, cooking, re-heating, cooling and storage of food, as well as effective pest control and waste disposal; whether employees are suitably supervised, instructed and trained in food hygiene, and the premises in a good state of repair.

-Ribble Valley Borough Council’s head of environmental health, James Russell, said: “Consumers spend a significant amount of money on food and eating out is particularly popular on Valentine’s Day.
+Ribble Valley Borough Council’s head of environmental health, Heather Coar, said: “Consumers spend a significant amount of money on food and eating out, particularly on Valentine’s Day.